sh1boot/sh1boot.github.io/_posts/2024-01-15-bitwise-matrix-multiply.md

 layout: post
 title:  Bit-sliced matrix multiply
 description: A rearrangement of a SIMD multiplication instruction which allows efficient implementation of matrix multiplication of less than eight-bit precision.
-categories: matrix multiply, bit slicing, low precision, 8-bit
+tags: matrix-multiply bit-slicing low-precision 8-bit
 ---

 There's a matrix multiplication in the middle of a lot of popular things, right